 Understanding landmark usage can inform future programming as well as prioritize public waste removal based on the GPS foot traffic.
 On the other hand, looking at the walking path segments that are less frequented and the unvisited nooks and crannies of Prospect Park can inform public safety patrol routes to ensure coverage in areas with higher risk.

 Similar use may be made of the above mobile data, visualized from Central Park.
 Transportation and mobility managers may also draw insights from the paths most frequently trod to make decisions around jogging and biking lanes.

 Offering detailed insights based on the anonymized and aggregated mobile data of their users, Vodafone’s Vodafone Analytics can help businesses inform decisions around site planning, geomarketing, performance monitoring, and much more.

 By painting a clear demographic picture and providing deeper analysis of customer behavior, businesses can plan and invest smarter, and avoid relying on outdated and static data sets.

-Want to learn more about the power of Mobile Data?Register for our upcoming webinar with Vodafone!
+Want to learn more about the power of Mobile Data?Watch our recent webinar!

 GPS pings are far from the only form of mobile data.
 Deriving data from mobile app usage has become big business.
 With 2.8 million apps in the Google Play Store and 2.2 million available in the Apple App Store, app revenue and usage is only expected to grow in the coming years.
 Some apps generate and sell usage data in a way that is separate from normal app usage.
 Others, such as review and ‘check-in’ apps, generate valuable data in their standard usage.